pedoc/qrender/README.md

 - Ability to specify which environment variables to substitute
 - Verbose mode for debugging
 - Flexible output options (stdout or file)
+- Support for nested conditional statements
+- Support for Unicode and special characters
+- Support for empty and whitespace value checks

 ## Installation